SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 Methods
 =======

-:newTerm:`Methods` are named functions that are associated with a particular type.
+:newTerm:`Methods` are functions that are associated with a particular type.
 Classes, structures, and enumerations can all define instance methods, which encapsulate specific tasks and functionality for working with an instance of a given type.
 Classes, structures, and enumerations can also define type methods,